radsonpatrick/ESPStick/README.md

 ### Features

 ## Features
+- Safe Mode:
+  - During boot, press and hold `button2` defined in config.py to activate safe mode.
+This will start the `access point (AP)` mode with the following settings: `SSID:ESP32` and
+    `Password:12345678`.Additionally, WebREPL will be started with the password `1234`.
+This mode is useful for fixing any issues that may have occurred in your code.
 - WIFI
   - Automatic connection to wifi upon boot-up
   - AP (access point) mode and client mode